Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: The model

-and let $\nabla_{x,y}$ be the operator defined by $\big(\nabla_{x,y} f\big)\, (\eta) :=f(\eta^{x,y}) -f(\eta)$, where $f:\Omega\to \bb R$.
+and let $\nabla_{x,y}$ be the operator defined by $(\nabla_{x,y} f) (\eta):=f(\eta^{x,y}) -f(\eta)$, where $f\dvtx\Omega\to\bb R$.
 Recall that $\Omega_N:=\{0,1\}^{\bb T_N^d}$ is the configuration space in the discrete $d$-dimensional torus $\bb T_N^d$ of side length $N$.
-The \emph{symmetric Kawasaki dynamics} is then defined by the Markov generator $L_{0,N}$ acting on functions $f:\Omega_N\to \bb R$ as
+The \textit{symmetric Kawasaki dynamics} is then defined by the Markov generator $L_{0,N}$ acting on functions $f\dvtx\Omega_N\to \bb R$ as

 where we recall that $\bb B_N$ is the collection of (unordered) bonds in $\bb T_N^d$.
 Note that the generator has been speeded up by the factor $N^2$ which corresponds to the diffusive scaling.
-We need some conditions, that are detailed below, on the jump rates $c^0_{x,y}$, recall $r_0$ is the range of the interaction $\Phi$.
+We need some conditions, that are detailed below, on the jump rates $c^0_{x,y}$ (recall $r_0$ is the range of the interaction $\Phi$).\vadjust{\goodbreak} \begin{definition} The \textit{symmetric jump rates} $c^0_{x,y}\dvtx \Omega\to\bb R_+$, $\{x,y\}\in\bb B_N$ satisfy the following conditions. \begin{longlist}[(iii)] \item[(i)] \textit{Detailed balance.} For any $\{x,y\}\in\bb B_N$ and $\eta\in\Omega_N$ we have